Eyelid surgery: What it is, how much it costs, what the risks are

 What is eyelid surgery?

-Eyelid surgery encompasses a handful of procedures designed to improve the general appearance of the eye area, including a reduction of puffiness or drooping related to aging and/or heredity.
+Eyelid surgery is a type of oculoplastic surgery that encompasses a handful of procedures designed to improve the general appearance of the eye area, including a reduction of puffiness or drooping related to aging and/or heredity.

 All eyelid surgeries are performed on the lids or surrounding tissues, not the eyes themselves.